steve1029/IES/README.md

 A user can choose to run the program with CPU or GPU, if one has a GPU manufactured by Nvidia.
 It also provides two parallel computing methodology, the distributed memory system and shared memory system.
-To run this package with its full capability, one should use Linux based COW (cluster of workstation).
+To run this package with full capability, one should use Linux-based COW (cluster of the workstation) where each node has an Nvidia GPU.

 ## Author
 A Ph.D in Physics, received from Department of Physics, Korea University.